 He sought me out because he’d retired when I got there, I saw him first of all in Weimar, in the pubs actually…I was from England and to take the Bauhaus and Marxism back to England, that was my job you see, that’s what he saw me as, do you see?…Whenever we met he indoctrinated me a bit more.
 He was a socialist and he wanted to create a new world and he knew how wrong things could go because he’d been through the Hungarian revolution (1919)….He knew what we should be working for…a society in which all men are equal and right from birth are treated as equal and given the same opportunities to develop as human beings…this is what Maholy-Nagy said to me.5

 Wilf certainly carried out Maholy-Nagy’s wishes and on his return to England he made it his mission to share the Marxist ideology that he had learned in Germany.
 Indeed Marxism / Trotskyism became the major focus of Wilf’s life and he continued right up to his final years to be an outspoken advocate of revolutionary socialism.
-He was a member of the Workers’ Revolutionary Party (later to become the Socialist Equality Party) for many years and he even gave a series of lectures at British universities, organised by the S.E.P. when he was 91-years-old.
+He was a member of the Workers’ Revolutionary Party for many years.
+Wilf gave a series of lectures on his theories of socialist design at British universities, when he was 91-years-old.

 In 1930 a change of political leadership in the local government of Thuringia meant a change of direction for the school of Architecture & Design in Weimar.
 In April 1930 a new director, Paul Schultze-Naumburg, was appointed to run the school by the incoming National Socialist administration.
 He instigated a radical restructuring of the school, sweeping away the international modernist approach, favoured by the Bauhaus and the Staatliche Bauhochschule.
 He replaced all the staff and introduced a whole new ethos based on a more historical style which fitted with the ideology of the Nazis.
 Wilf recalled meeting Shultze-Naumburg: